Tom Lohr is a fan of surf music. He has seen the Beach Boys 12 times in concert. He has also caught three Jan and Dean concerts.

 The End of a Very Long Decade

 The 1970s were not kind to the Beach Boys.
-Inner group strife, a weirded out Brian, a rotating ensemble of members and solo projects and you have a recipe for a less than stellar decade.
-To their credit, the rode out the decade while most other bands would have thrown in the towel.
-As the calendar rolled over to 1980, the band began to embrace the fact that most fans wanted to hear their stuff from the 60s.
-They did put out some new music during the 1980s, but mainly singing their catalog of hits, the Beach Boys began to fill stadiums again and gained popularity the eclipsed their previous zenith of the mid-sixties.
+Inner group strife, a weirded-out Brian, a rotating ensemble of members and solo projects and you have a recipe for a less than a stellar decade.
+To their credit, they rode out the decade while most other bands would have thrown in the towel.
+As the calendar rolled over to 1980, the band began to embrace the fact that most fans wanted to hear their stuff from the '60s.
+They did put out some new music during the '80s, but mainly singing their catalog of hits, the Beach Boys began to fill stadiums again and gained popularity the eclipsed their previous zenith of the mid-sixties.

 Your 1970s Beach Boys Playlist

-For those of you too lazy to read over the entire article, here is your Beach Boys' best of the 70s playlist.
+For those of you too lazy to read over the entire article, here is your best of the '70s Beach Boys playlist.